 Jack: Then I was christened!
 That is settled.
 Now, what name was I given?
 Let me know the worst.
+Lady Bracknell: Being the eldest son you were naturally christened after your father.
+(III.162-163)

 In the Victorian era, it was appropriate for the eldest son of a family to be named after his father.
 This shows how important bloodlines are.
 By keeping his father’s first and last name, a son ensured the survival and continuation of his family name.
 Keep in mind that the family name is the only claim that a son has to all the wealth and rights of the aristocracy.